 Until recently, the Oculus Go and Oculus Quest were the obvious choices for most corporate use cases.
-With Oculus owner Facebook’s privacy-unfriendly grip on users becoming tighter by the day, however, we’ve had to reconsider our position to avoid complete vendor lock-in and dependence in the long term.
+With Meta's - which bought Oculus in 2014 - privacy-unfriendly grip on users becoming tighter by the day, however, we’ve had to reconsider our position to avoid complete vendor lock-in and dependence in the long term.
 We’ve rounded up our expert’s findings to shed some light on the current conundrum of selecting the right business VR headset.

 To say that the VR industry is a fast-moving one would be stating the obvious.
 With improved spec sheets and new features at every new headset launch, our developers, art directors and architects are always exploring the boundaries of the latest tech that comes our way.

 For a long time, Meta’s Oculus Go was our (no pun intended) go-to device for 360° video experiences.
 The Go’s dependable and sturdy build in combination with its reliable 3DoF tracking provided a dependable platform for immersive video experiences.
 It came with a single controller and was highly affordable.
 An ideal candidate for events that require a no-hassle set-up, for example at corporate fairs or presentations.